Sudheerbolla/UR-EYE/README.md

 3.	<b>Meeting Mode</b>: If user selects this mode, we will open MLKIT SDK from firebase and detects the facial expression and say their expression.
 4.	<b>Saved</b>: This will have saved paths and text, where users can access them.

-<b>Experimental Thought</b>: We might add location tracking and emergency alert feature as well.
-But for this, we might need setup for backend server and all.
-So we are still
+<b>Experimental Thought</b>: In future, I might add location tracking and emergency alert feature as well.
+But for this, we might need setup for backend server for secure server communication.
-                             in discussion, whether to implement it or not.
-We will update you soon with this feature as well.
-For now, this is our base idea for project.